 Results of the factor analysis aligned with expectations.
 Principal factor analysis was conducted on the three scales.
-For Assertiveness, two factors emerged and accounted for 48% of the total variance in the data set.
-Responsiveness also found two factors accounting for 60% of the variance.
+For Assertiveness, two factors emerged and accounted for 49% of the total variance in the data set.
+Responsiveness also found two factors accounting for 63% of the variance.
 Both Assertiveness and Responsiveness scales consist of items that were written to tap two dimensions of each construct, so these solutions are exactly what was expected.

-Versatility resulted in eight factors (69% of variance).
-Presentation was measured by a single dimension, Competence by four dimensions, and Feedback by three dimensions.
-Those scales are shown in Table 3.
+Versatility resulted in eight factors (71% of variance).
+Presentation was measured by a single dimension, Competence by four dimensions, and Feedback by three dimensions, as shown in the table below.